VisualFP/docs/SA/design_concept/content/poc/architecture.typ

+#import "../../../acronyms.typ": *

 = Architecture <poc-architecture>
-This chapter describes the architecture that has been chosen for the PoC application.
+This chapter describes the architecture that has been chosen for the #ac("PoC") application.

-As described in @option-ui-decision, the PoC uses Electron.js and Threepenny-GUI for its implementation.
+As described in @option-ui-decision, the #ac("PoC") uses Electron.js and Threepenny-GUI for its implementation.
 This choice results in the applicaiton having a "remote" user interface @Renzel1997ClientServerAF, as shown in @container-diagram.

 #figure(